-The globus-connect-server endpoint setup command provides a command-line interface to creating a new Globus Connect Server v5.4 endpoint.
-Before using this command, you must first obtain credentials from https://auth.globus.org/v2/web/developers.
-You will need to provide the Client Id and Secret to this tool in order to create the endpoint.
+The globus-connect-server endpoint setup command provides a command-line interface for creating a new Globus Connect Server v5.4 endpoint.

-At the bare minimum, you must supply the -c, -o, --organization, with their arguments and a display name, but you may use some of the other parameters.
-Many of these are used by the Globus web page to help your users find your endpoint in order to use your storage.
+At the bare minimum, you must supply the -o and --organization options with their values and a display name, but you may use some of the other parameters.
+Many of these are used by the Globus web app to help your users find your endpoint in order to use your storage.
 The more information you supply the more meaningful the search results will be, and the more useful your endpoint will be for your users.

 When you invoke this command with its required arguments, it will create an endpoint for the client with the information you’ve provided.
 This process takes several minutes to complete, as it registers a domain name for your endpoint and also obtains a host certificate that can be used for interaction with the endpoint, its managed data, and its configuration API.

 Upon completion, it will create a file called deployment-key.json (by default).
 This file is important.
 It must be kept in order to be able to deploy the Globus services for this endpoint on a Data Transfer Node.
 It must also be kept confidential as it can be used to unlock the data key used to encrypt your endpoint’s configuration.

 After running this command, the most common next step is to use the globus-connect-server node setup command to configure the Globus services on a data transfer nodes to make the endpoint usable.

 endpoint key convertto update any existing deployment keys to include the client ID and secret.